takaf3/terminal_ai_assistant/README.md

 - Command-line interface for conversations and commands
 - Agentic workflow orchestration using LangChain/LangGraph
 - MCP client for easy tool/plugin integration
+- Semantic vector memory using ChromaDB for more natural memory storage and retrieval
-- Persistent memory using the MCP memory server (optional), enabling the assistant to remember user facts and context over time
+- Persistent memory using vector search, enabling the assistant to remember user facts and context over time with better recall
 - "Thinking..." animation while waiting for responses from reasoning models (e.g., o1, o4)
 - Web search capability using Tavily Search API (default), Exa.ai API, and Brave Search API
 - Dice rolling tool for simple probability simulation